gmcyber/CCC410F22-Example/docs/topics/rc-ui-dev.assets/design-project1.md

-# Design Project 1 - Range Control
+# Design Project 1 - Ethhack UI

 > This topic will be used mitigate risk from the areas in my scope that are questionable.
 These include django as a web framework and pyvmomi as an API.